janwilmans/copperspice-gettingstarted/copperspice.md

 ## Type and thread safe Signals/Slots

-We now have thread aware Signal/Slot delivery, also complex data types can be used as Slot arguments, for example the following is valid in CopperSpice: QMap<QString, int>.
+We now have a thread aware Signal/Slot delivery, that is both much more performant and also supports the use of complex data types as Slot arguments.
+For example the following is now a valid argument in CopperSpice: QMap<QString, int>.

 # More generic containers